-Rumours suggest that the story could see the heroes travel back in time to the first Avengers movie for information, fight new foes in space and eventually track down Thanos himself.
-Meanwhile, it’s been suggested that the film could involve a time-jump that will see the children of certain heroes grow up (and for other heroes to have kids) and Bruce Banner (Ruffalo) finally master his inner green monster to become a smarter, more effective Hulk.
+Meanwhile, rumours suggest that the story could see the heroes travel back in time to the first Avengers movie seeking information, fight new foes in space and eventually track down Thanos himself.
+It’s also been posited that it could involve another kind of time-jump that will see the children of certain heroes grow up (and other heroes have kids) and that Bruce Banner (Ruffalo) will finally master his inner green monster to become a smarter, more effective Hulk.

 At the moment, though, that’s all mostly speculation.
 What definitely HAS been revealed is that the new movie will see Brie Larson’s Captain Marvel join the fray following the release of her solo movie, as well as the return of missing Infinity War team members Ant-Man (Paul Rudd) and Hawkeye (Jeremy Renner).

 From the trailer, we also know that the world is left in chaos after half the population vanishes, while Iron Man is left trapped on the Guardians of the Galaxy’s spaceship after Thanos disappears from Titam.